gryphonshafer/Email-Mailer/README.md

 # AUTOMATIC HEADER-IFICATION

 There are some automatic header-ification features to be aware of.
-Unless you specify a value, the `Content-Type` and `Content-Transfer-Encoding` are set as "text/plain; charset=us-ascii" and "quoted-printable" respectively, as if you set the following:

-    Email::Mailer->send(
-        to        => $to,
-        from      => $from,
-        subject   => $subject,
-        html      => $html,

-        'Content-Type'              => 'text/plain; charset=us-ascii',
-        'Content-Transfer-Encoding' => 'quoted-printable',
-    );

-Also, normally your `to`, `from`, and `subject` values are left untouched;
-however, for any of these that contain non-ASCII characters, they will be mimewords-encoded via [MIME::Words](https://metacpan.org/pod/MIME%3A%3AWords) using the character set defined in `Content-Type`.
-If you don't like how that works, just encode them however you'd like to ASCII.
+If any of your `to`, `from`, and `subject` values contain non-ASCII characters, they will be mimewords-encoded via [MIME::Words](https://metacpan.org/pod/MIME%3A%3AWords) using UTF-8.

 # SEE ALSO